strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ```

 The group definition is again accompanied by some helper rules.
-Each group is defined as an array of it members.
+Each group is defined as an array of its members.
 So we have the groups and their members hardcoded into the policy and to change them, you will need to change the policy.

-Next, we will create some helper rules for evaluating whether the request we are authorizing belongs to a user who is member of one of the groups and is for access rights which belong to such group:
+Next, we will create some helper rules for evaluating whether the request we are authorizing belongs to a user who is member of one of the groups and is for operation allowed for the group:

 ```rego
 allow_consumer_group {